 The soil that hosts the vines is very rich and consists of flint clay, marl with small Kimmeridgian oysters and limestone.

 But why does the adjective "smoked" characterize the term Pouilly?
 The clusters explain everything to you.
 There are two explanations for this.
 One comes from the terroir and the other from the grape variety.
 It should be noted that Pouilly-fumé wines are produced only from Sauvignon Blanc, a grape variety characterized by bunches of small ovoid grains that are covered with a smoky grey bloom when ripe.
 This is therefore the first reason why we are talking about Pouilly-Fumé.
 The second reason for this adjective is the aromas released by this wine.
-Indeed Pouilly-Fumé has a bouquet and aromas of "smoked" that are incomparable and recognizable among all and that make it unique and famous.
+Indeed Pouilly-Fumé has a bouquet and aromas of "smoked" that are incomparable and recognizable among all and that makes it unique and famous.

 What about food and wine pairings?
 To accompany this wine from the Loire Valley, nothing beats stuffed tomatoes, poultry or even Chavignol manure.